Edward Carrington

 Edward Carrington (February 11, 1748 – October 28, 1810) was a lawyer, planter, Continental Army officer and politician from central Virginia.
 During the American Revolutionary War he became a close friend of George Washington.
 Although his highest rank was lieutenant colonel of artillery in the Continental Army, Carrington distinguished himself as quartermaster general in General Nathanael Greene’s southern campaign.
 He commanded artillery at Monmouth and Yorktown.
 He was also present at Cowpens, Guilford Court House, and Hobkirk's Hill.
 Carrington also served in the 3rd Continental Congress and several times in the Virginia House of Delegates, and later became the first US Marshal appointed from his state and served a term as mayor of Richmond, Virginia.
 He was an original member of the Society of the Cincinnati.

 Early and family life

 Carrington was born on February 11, 1748, on his father's Boston Hill Plantation near the town of Cartersville in future Cumberland County, Virginia.
 He was the eighth of 11 children of George Carrington and Anne Mayo.
 His father arrived in Virginia in 1727 from Barbados and married Anne around 1732 when he was 21 and she was 20.
-He became a wealthy planter, served in the House of Burgesses (1752-1765), the Virginia House of Delegates (1778-1781;1783) and held local offices.
+He became a wealthy planter, and in addition to leading the local justices of the peace (which jointly governed the county in that era) served in the House of Burgesses (1752-1765) and the Virginia House of Delegates (1778-1781;1783).
 Edward's oldest brother Paul Carrington also served in the Virginia General Assembly before becoming an eminent jurist.